- Who are caregivers, and what do they do?

 - To learn more about caregiving and coping

 It helps to be organized.
-You will be getting a lot of information – new information that can be hard to understand – and it helps to keep it all in one place.
+You’ll be getting a lot of information – new information that can be hard to understand – and it helps to keep it all in one place.
 Take notes.
-A notebook or a small file box might work well for you.
+A notebook or a file box might work well for you.
 Some people rely on their electronic organizers, which is good as long as it’s secure and there are backup copies.
 Whatever you use, bring it to every office visit and every treatment.

 Learn as much as you can about the illness and the treatment plan.
 This makes it easier to talk to the doctor and the patient.
 It also helps you better understand what to expect over time.

 Keep a list of all medicines the patient is taking, including prescription and over-the-counter medicines, and any vitamins, herbs, or other supplements.
 This list should include the:

 - Name(s) of the drug (both the brand and generic names if possible)

 - Dose (number of milligrams [mg] per pill; this is usually on the bottle)

 - Schedule (which days of the week and what times of the day it’s taken)

 - Doctor who prescribed it (if the patient sees more than one doctor, one may not know what the other has prescribed)

 Don’t forget the medicines the patient takes every now and then or “as needed” – for instance, drugs for pain, fever, itching, or sleep.